 I’ve included a couple of photos showing the measurements of my own storage.
 Mine holds 150 reels and my dowels are long enough to hold overlocker/serger thread cones too.
-Because all of those threads, plus the board, it all ends up quite heavy…you’ll note that my board is actually resting on the wood edging on top of my work table which helps to support it.
+Because of all of those threads, plus the board, it all ends up quite heavy…you’ll note that my board is actually resting on the wood edging on top of my work table which helps to support it.

 So firstly gather together your equipment :